m-kovalsky/Fabric/README.md

 Power Query logic can be migrated to Dataflows Gen2 by dynamically creating a [.pqt](https://learn.microsoft.com/power-query/power-query-template) file and then importing that .pqt file into Dataflows Gen2.
 This will migrate all of your tables to Dataflows Gen2 in one swoop.

+Note: If your semantic model is using Incremental Refresh, you will have to remove that in order for this process to work.

 1. Open your model in Tabular Editor
 2. Paste this [script](https://github.com/m-kovalsky/Fabric/blob/main/CreatePQTFile.cs) into the C# script window in Tabular Editor
 3. Update the folderPath parameter in line 29 to be the folder where the .pqt (Power Query Template) fill will be created